antonvh/antonsmindstorms-docs/docs/source/Software/mpy_robot_tools.rst

 OpenMV / ESP32 Installation
 ---------------------------

 Copy the files to your device using Thonny or the USB drive feature.
 Then import them like any other Python file.

+Alternatively you can run Pymakr in VS Code and start one of the LMS-ESP32 example projects.

 FAQ
 ----